jitpack/jitpack.io/ANDROID.md

 }
 ```

+Note: do not add the jitpack.io repository under `buildscripts`

 ## Adding a sample app

 If you add a sample app to the same repo then your app needs to depend on the library.
 To do this in your app/build.gradle add a dependency in the form: